I'm not sure if it's a rumble, or simply a high pitched un-hearable sound. It's there though, and it must emanate from somewhere...

 It's 2013, and the Western nations still haven't learned.
 So too, the people of the region are being blindly led down a path of violence and revenge for past ills.
 The simplest of minds can see this Middle East - the one of Western making - is a bottomless pit.
 After a decade of war in the region, the U.S. and United Nations are still making the same mistakes the British and French did almost a century ago.
 As all out war has died down, and troops begin to return home, Syria has stepped over a line with the use of chemical weapons.
 No one denies if found to be true - really true - that action of some kind must be taken to prevent the Syrian government from believing it's OK to use weapons of mass destruction.
 The problem here is in how the world's reaction should manifest itself.

 For a chance at ending the cycle of carnage, Syria must be called to answer by their fellow Arab nations alone.
 They have the weapons procured over the decades to achieve justice for those killed by the Syrian government with chemical weapons.
-Yet, for some unknown reason, the Kings and countries created and encouraged from the time of Sikes-Picot want the Western nations to continue their headlong dash into the Middle East.
-This may be craven, but it's hard to discount the billions Western countries contribute to select Middle Eastern countries, many of whom rely on this foreign aid to fuel their economies.
+Yet, for some unknown reason, the Kings and countries created and encouraged from the time of Sikes-Picot want the Western nations to continue their headlong dash into the Middle East?
+This may be craven, but it's hard to discount the $$billions Western countries contribute to select Middle Eastern countries, many of whom rely on this foreign aid to fuel their economies.
 But they also need this aid to hold their countrymen at bey.
 Saudi Arabian's royal family is huge, and have lived the life of the rich while their regional fellows have existed in doubt and poverty.
 Israel came into existence and survives due to the largess of the U.S. and rightly so.
-The assorted Emirates - Westernized to the point they cause Islamic Extremists attractive counter life style choices for those they wish to rule - rely on the threat of U.S. military might to defend their borders and leadership.
+The assorted Emirates - Westernized to the point they caused the Islamic Extremists' counter-life style choices to be attractive for those they wish to rule - rely on the threat of U.S. military might to defend their borders and leadership.

 The more than sad fact is, if Western nations leave the Middle East, it will almost guarantee a region civil war.
 While oil will have an important place in world economies for decades to come, the prospect of alternative energy research supplanting petroleum as a primary means of powering cars and industry looms on the horizon.
 If held to be true, the oil kingdoms are destined to lose their power on the world stage.
 If they are to survive, they must set forward their own ability to exist with reduced or removed foreign influence, aid, and protection.